hyperledger/aries-acapy-tools/README.md

 It is left to the user to move their wallet(s) into the desired location.

-## Step-by-step Acapy Wallet Migration Guide
+## Step-by-step ACA-Py Wallet Migration Guide
-0. Stop any agents using the wallet: Before starting the migration process, make sure to stop any agents or applications that are currently using the wallet to avoid any potential conflicts.
+0. Stop any agents using the wallet: Before starting the migration process, make sure to stop any agents or applications that are currently using the wallet to avoid database access conflicts.
 1. Backup your current wallet: It is important to create a backup of your current wallet before starting the migration process, in case anything goes wrong.
 If using sqlite, copy the indy wallet from `/home/<user>/.indy_client/wallet/<wallet name>` to a temporary location you can run the migration script from.
 After running migration script you will be coping the resulting db into Askar location.
+Migrating a postgresql data base will not require any file relocation.
+Both sqlite and postgresql migration will require updating ACA-Py startup config, which this guide will explain.
 2. Prepare configuration: The migration script supports migration from Indy SQLite to Aries SQLite or from Indy PostgreSQL to Aries PostgreSQL.
-Determine which database and [storage plugin](https://github.com/hyperledger/indy-sdk/tree/main/experimental/plugins/postgres_storage#wallet-management-modes) you are using and gather the necessary information for each scenario.
-Do note that postgres DBPW is the default wallet_scheme for Indy when using postgres storage plugin. wallet migration strategies include `dbpw`, `mwst-as-profiles`, `mwst-as-stores`.
-Postgres `MWST` wallet scheme serves both MultiWalletSingleTable and MultiWalletSingleTableSharedPool indy storage plugin management styles.
-The default configuration for ACA-Py multi-tenant agent is managed mode, which will migrate with `mwst-as-profiles` strategy.
-If you have a shared database for multiple ACA-Py instances but did not use Multi-tenancy you should use `mwst-as-stores` strategy.
+Determine which database and [storage plugin](https://github.com/hyperledger/indy-sdk/tree/main/experimental/plugins/postgres_storage#wallet-management-modes) you are using and gather the necessary information for your scenario.
+Wallet migration strategies include `dbpw`, `mwst-as-profiles`, `mwst-as-stores`.
+The postgres `dbpw` is the default wallet_scheme for Indy when using postgres storage plugin.
+Postgres `MWST` wallet scheme serves both `MultiWalletSingleTable` and `MultiWalletSingleTableSharedPool` indy storage plugin management styles.
+The default configuration for ACA-Py multi-tenant agent is managed or `mwst` and migrates with `mwst-as-profiles` strategy.
+If you have a shared database for multiple ACA-Py instances but DID NOT use Multi-tenancy you should use `mwst-as-stores` strategy.
 Here are examples of different strategies with minimum configuration.
-For MWST schemes you will need to provide a json file that includes the wallet_name, keyed to wallet_key.
+For `mwst` schemes you will need to provide a json file that includes the wallet_name, keyed to wallet_key.
 Example, {<wallet_name>:<wallet_key>,...}.
-    - Indy SQLite -> Aries SQLite:
+    - `dbpw`(Indy SQLite -> Aries SQLite):
         ```
         askar-upgrade \
         --strategy dbpw \